SkohnBohn/RSS-Feed-CyberDeck-UI/README.md

-# Sky — Surrealism Papers Dashboard
+# RSS Feed Dashboard with CyberDeck aesthetic

-A desktop app for tracking surrealism research papers, RSS feeds, and academic sources.
+A desktop app for tracking research papers, RSS feeds, and academic sources.
 Runs as a native window powered by Flask + pywebview.

 ---